lborg019/alain.xyz/portfolio/blog/from-cpp-js-to-rust/index.md

 1. **Installation** - Get off the ground and programming immediately.
 2. **Modules** - Creating and installing modules.
 3. **Cross-platform Compilation** - Targeting Windows, Mac, Linux, Android, iOS, Web, etc.
+4. **Language Interops** - Methods of inlining and interfacing with other languages.
 4. **Semantics** - An overview of the semantics of Rust in comparison to C++.

 ## Installation